astral-keks/powershell-workbench/doc/Commands.md

 ```

 ## DESCRIPTION
-This command sets current workspace searching for it in any directory from the one specified in -Directory parameter up to the root.
-If no existing workspace was found a new one is created in -Directory.
+This command sets current workspace searching for it in any directory starting from the one specified in -Directory parameter up to the root.
+If no existing workspace was found error is thrown.

 ## EXAMPLES